How to Grow Taller: Comprehensive Strategies and Techniques, Including Limb Lengthening Surgery, to Increase Height

 The cosmetic procedure is also known as bone-lengthening surgery.
 It works on the principle of distraction osteogenesis.
 This has to do with the ability of the human body to produce new tissues and bones when the right stress is applied.

 Although the name might not point at it, the ultimate goal of this procedure is usually to increase height.
-Well, that appears to be what is driving its popularity these days.
+At least, that appears to be what is driving its popularity nowadays.
 However, it was originally done to correct deformities in the limbs, such as a discrepancy in leg length.

 Limb-lengthening surgery is sometimes called the Ilizarov procedure after Gavril Ilizarov.
 The Soviet physician used a type of device now used for this kind of surgery to experiment on patients returning from World War II.